Entertainment is big business in the United States. The sector as a whole generated nearly 500 billion U.S. dollars in revenue

 The formation of a clear centralization trend can be observed in the U.S. cinema market – the number of movie theater sites

-in 2011, including the blockbuster of the year
+.
+However, the blockbuster of the year

 – “The Avengers”, which generated a whopping 623.4 million U.S. dollars of box office revenue in North America alone, was produced by Marvel.

 2012 saw a steep fall in the number of three-dimensional (3D) movies

 produced in North America – from 45 in 2011 to 36.
 However, box office revenues generated by 3D films